 Bulk actions

-More power, less hassle — assign profiles, run scripts, install software, deploy add-ons, and more — in just a few clicks, across your devices.
+More power, less hassle — assign profiles, run scripts, install softwares, and more — in just a few clicks, by selecting one or more devices.

 Run script